microsoft/adfsToolbox/README.md

 # AD FS Toolbox

+## Notice

+### Important changes

+As of 7/31/2019, we have migrated diagnosticsModule from PowerShell to C# in a new repository.
+This indirectly required us to make the new repository private.
+If you feel that we should invest the time to make the new repository open source, please direct your feedback to [Feedback](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or open an issue here.

+Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
+If you need to target AD FS versions 2.1 or lower please install version 1.0.13 of ADFSToolbox.

+### What does that mean for this repository?

+We will no longer be actively making changes to this repository, but will keep this repository public to avoid any confusion.

 ## Overview

 This repository contains tools for helping you manage your AD FS farm.
 The following tools are currently included: